Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

 The last step is where the work begins.

-Procrastination surely is an ingrained pattern of attitude.
+Procrastination indeed is an ingrained pattern of attitude.

 Don’t expect to get off it overnight.

-When you desist from practicing it, it stops, and you can avoid it completely.
+When you stop practicing it, it stops, and you can avoid it completely.

 Therefore, below are some excellent steps that will lead to success.